Shopify/checkout-sheet-kit-swift/README.md

 #### Additional considerations for preloaded checkout

-1. Preloading is a hint, not a guarantee: the library may debounce or ignore calls depending on various conditions; the preload may not complete before `present(checkout:)` is called, in which case the buyer may still see a spinner while the checkout session is finalized.
+1. Preloading is a hint, not a guarantee: the library may debounce or ignore calls depending on various conditions; the preload may not complete before `present(checkout:)` is called, in which case the buyer may still see a progress bar while the checkout session is finalized.
 1. Preloading results in background network requests and additional CPU/memory utilization for the client and should be used responsibly.
 For example, conditionally based on state of the client and when there is a high likelihood that the buyer will soon request to checkout.